INTRO. TO PROGRAMMING - JAVA, PART 2

 Price: $125 | Credits: 5 | Dept: Science (Interdisciplinary) | Course ID# 272-2

 In this second semester of Java, students will learn simple to intermediate object oriented programming concepts that will leverage on the topics of arrays, errors and exception, classes and objects, OOP concepts, I/O concepts, UI development and event handling techniques.
 You need to take Introduction to Programming – Java, Part 1 before you take this second course in the series.
-Introduction to Programming Java is approved by the University of California A-G as an elective (category G).
+Introduction to Programming Java is approved by the University of California A-G as an interdisciplinary Science (category D).
+It can be used as an additional science (i.e., third year and beyond).

 Upon completion of this course, the student is awarded 5 credits.
 Each credit corresponds to 15 hours of study.
 Of course, some students work more quickly than others, and some can devote more hours to study, so some students are able to complete the course in an accelerated rate.